How can I become a school governor?

 If you have other skills and experience, please complete a co-opted governor application form (MS Word 133KB) and email the form to the School and Governance Development Team (details below).
 If you wish to be considered for a post in a particular area or school, then please contact the team to check where there are current vacancies.

 The following governing bodies have submitted adverts outlining the skills and experience they are currently looking for, so please contact them directly for more information:

 - Governor vacancy: Brackenbury Primary (PDF 202KB)

 - Governor vacancy: Coombe Road Primary (PDF 268KB)

 - Governor vacancy: Elm Grove Primary (PDF 323KB)

 - Governor vacancy: Stanford Junior (PDF 113KB)

 - Governor vacancy: St Mark's CE Primary (PDF 125KB)

 School and Governance Development Team

 Part of the team's role is to provide advice, support and training for school governors.
-The team is also responsible for the induction of newly qualified teachers (NQTs), co-ordinates safeguarding & child protection training and also headteacher development.
+The team is also responsible for the induction of newly qualified teachers (NQTs), co-ordinates safeguarding & child protection training for school staff and also headteacher development.